Total organic carbon: Pharmaceutical

 Introduction of organic matter into water systems occurs not only from living organisms and from decaying matter in source water, but also from purification and distribution system materials.
-A relationship may exist between endotoxins, microbial growth, and the development of biofilms on pipeline walls and biofilm growth within pharmaceutical distribution systems.
+A relationship may exist between endotoxins, microbial growth, and the development of biofilms on pipeline walls and biofilm growth within pharmaceutical water distribution systems.
 A correlation is believed to exist between TOC concentrations and the levels of endotoxins and microbes.
-Sustaining low TOC levels helps to control levels of endotoxins and microbes and thereby the development of biofilm growth.
+Sustaining low TOC levels helps to control levels of endotoxins and microbes and thereby the development of biofilms.
 The United States Pharmacopoeia (USP), European Pharmacopoeia (EP) and Japanese Pharmacopoeia (JP) recognize TOC as a required test for purified water and water for injection (WFI).
-For this reason, TOC has found acceptance as a process control attribute in the biotechnology industry to monitor the performance of unit operations comprising purification and distribution systems.
+For this reason, TOC has found acceptance as a process control attribute in the biotechnology industry to monitor the performance of unit operations comprising water purification and distribution systems.
 As many of these biotechnology operations include the preparation of medicines, the U.S. Food and Drug Administration (FDA) enacts numerous regulations to protect the health of the public and ensure the product quality is maintained.
 To make sure there is no cross-contamination between product runs of different drugs, various cleaning procedures are performed.
 TOC concentration levels are used to track the success of these cleaning validation procedures.

 Microelectronics

 Organic contamination comes from multiple sources throughout the semiconductor manufacturing process.
-Organic residues left on the device can have negative effect on the wafer quality and impact wafer yield.
-The organics can also be a source of food for bacteria in the ultrapure water system.
+Organic residues left on the device can impact the wafer quality and yield.
+The organics can also be a food source for bacteria in the ultrapure water system.
 Due to the quality requirements of semiconductor water, TOC must be monitored at the parts per billion level.
-Continuous, on-line TOC analyzers play an important role in the monitoring of water systems to help provided a reliable indication of system health.
+Continuous, online TOC analyzers play an essential role in the monitoring of water systems to help provide a reliable indication of system health.